 This chicken piccata recipe adds one more protein dish to my family’s dinner table–we have been in a bit of a chicken parm rut lately, not that there’s anything wrong with that!

-and pound them with a heavy skillet until ¼ inch thick
+- Put chicken pieces between two pieces of parchment paper and pound them with a heavy skillet until ¼ inch thick

-Mix together flour, salt and chef's shake
+- Mix together almond flour, salt, and pepper

-on medium high heat.
-Add half of the chicken pieces and brown well on each side, about 3 minutes per side
+- Heat olive oil and 2 tablespoons of grapeseed oil in a 9 inch skillet on medium high heat.
+Add half of the chicken pieces and brown well on each side, about 4 minutes per side

-Transfer from skillet to a plate, add the other breasts and cook, then remove from skillet
+- Transfer from skillet to a plate, add the other breasts and cook, then remove from skillet

-Add lemon juice, chicken stock and capers to the skillet and use a metal spatula to loosen the browned bits and incorporate them into the sauce
+- Add lemon juice, chicken stock and capers to the skillet and use a metal spatula to loosen the browned bits and incorporate them into the sauce

-in the remaining 3 tablespoons of grapeseed oil
+- Reduce the sauce by half then whisk in the remaining 3 tablespoons of grapeseed oil

 Before I even finished taking pictures of this dish, I began to “sample” it.
 It is deliciously lemony and refreshing, quite tangy with the capers; while the parsley adds a nice subtle flavor to it as well.